 Did you know that someone is diagnosed with Parkinson’s disease every 9 minutes in the United States?
 No one should have to face Parkinson’s alone.
-That is why the National Parkinson Foundation provides a community of support to give people the resources and help they need to live well with Parkinson’s.
+That is why the Parkinson’s Foundation provides a community of support to give people the resources and help they need to live well with Parkinson’s.

 Support our mission to help every person diagnosed with Parkinson’s live their best possible life now.
 Your gift will help us fund better research, better treatment and better lives.